What Is Inflammatory Bowel Disease?

-Inflammatory bowel disease (IBD) refers to two different chronic conditions or diseases that may be related, Crohn's disease and ulcerative colitis.
+Inflammatory bowel disease (IBD) refers to two different chronic conditions or diseases that may be related: Crohn's disease and ulcerative colitis.
 Both diseases consist of inflammation of the wall of the bowel or intestines - hence the name - leading to bowel that is inflamed, swollen and that develops ulcers.
 The inflammation and its consequences are different in Crohn's disease and ulcerative colitis.
 The inflammation results in various degrees of abdominal discomfort, diarrhea, and intestinal bleeding.
 Both diseases can result in serious digestive problems.

 In Crohn's disease, inflammation involves the entire wall of the bowel, even the deeper portions.
 It may involve any part of the digestive tract from the mouth to the colon, rectum, and anus, although the small intestine, particularly the ileum, is the most commonly involved organ with the colon the next most commonly involved organ.
 One of the characteristics of Crohn's disease is that involvement of the bowel may be discontinuous, that is, several areas may be inflamed but intervening segments may be normal.

-Unlike Crohn's disease, in ulcerative colitis the inflammation involves only the superficial layers of the wall of the bowel, the innermost lining.
+Unlike Crohn's disease, in ulcerative colitis, the inflammation involves only the superficial layers of the wall of the bowel, the innermost lining.
 Involvement is limited to the colon and rectum without skipped areas.
 Inflammation may be limited to the rectum (referred to as ulcerative proctitis), but usually is more extensive, extending variable distances to involve the sigmoid, descending, transverse, and ascending colon.

 Although the symptoms of Crohn's disease and ulcerative colitis are similar, they are not identical.
 Abdominal pain and diarrhea are common to both diseases as is loss of weight and fever.
 Ulcerative colitis tends to be associated with more bleeding due to the extensive erosion by inflammation of the blood vessels supplying the lining of the colon.
 On the other hand, symptoms of obstruction of the bowel (pain, nausea and vomiting, and abdominal distension) are more common in Crohn's disease because the entire wall of the bowel is inflamed.
-The more extensive inflammation causes more swelling than the superficial inflammation of ulcerative colitis that can obstruct the flow of digesting food through the bowel.

 Manifestations of IBD may occur outside the digestive tract.
 Several types of skin conditions (erythema nodosum, pyoderma gangrenosum) are seen as is uveitis, an inflammation of the eye that can affect vision.
 Arthritis, including sacroiliitis of the pelvis, may occur.
 More serious but less common is sclerosing cholangitis, an inflammation of the bile ducts draining the liver.
 Although each manifestation can occur in either Crohn's disease or ulcerative colitis, in general, each manifestation is more common in one or the other disease.
 For example, sclerosing cholangitis is much more common in ulcerative colitis than Crohn's disease.